Sean Spicer: Hitler–Assad controversy

 On April 11, 2017, Spicer issued a statement in reference to the Khan Shaykhun chemical attack.
-He said that Russia should not support the Syrian government and also commented that in World War II "You had someone as despicable as Hitler who didn't even sink to using chemical weapons."
+He said that Russia should not support the Syrian government and also commented that in World War II, "You had someone as despicable as Hitler who didn't even sink to using chemical weapons."
+Spicer also referred to concentration camps as "Holocaust centers", drawing more criticism.

 His remarks were widely criticized, especially given the fact that the timing of the remarks coincided with the Jewish holiday of Passover.
 Spicer later clarified that he was not trying to deny that Hitler used lethal gas during the Holocaust, instead that he was trying to compare how Assad dropped bombs on population centers to how Hitler used the gas.
 Amid calls for his resignation, Spicer apologized the next day.

 Relationship with White House press corps

 As White House press secretary, Spicer had a contentious relationship with the White House press corps.
 In February 2017, the White House selectively blocked several news outlets – including the BBC, CNN, The New York Times, Los Angeles Times and Politico – from an off-camera briefing (or "gaggle") with Spicer, a move that prompted strong objections from the outlets concerned, as well as by the White House Correspondents' Association.
 The Washington Post wrote that the barring of the outlets was "a rare and surprising move that came amid President Trump's escalating war against the media."
 Reporters from the Associated Press and Time magazine were admitted to the briefing, but chose not to attend in protest of the exclusion of other journalists.
+In May 2017 Sandra Sanders began to handle some key press briefings.